Mariam-ZV/data-analytics-portfolio/README.md

-# 📊 Data Analytics Portfolio — Mariam Z
+# 📊 Data Analytics Portfolio — Mariam Zamanvaziri

 A collection of end-to-end data analysis projects focused on transforming raw data into clean, structured models and clear business insights.